Jeet-Majumdar/live/_posts/2024-06-30-put_call_parity.md

 2. Both the call and put should be of the same underlying asset
 3. Both the call and put should be having the same Strike price
 4. Both the call and put should be having the same expiry date.
+5. The stock do not pay any dividend.

 Pricing of options maintaining the put-call parity relationship will give a fair pricing model which do not provide any opportunity of market arbitrage.
 However, whenever this relation do not hold true, arbitrage is possible which gives risk free return on investment in the option.